ajalt/clikt/docs/advanced.md

 like the way you can configure git to accept `git ci` as an alias for `git commit`.

-To implement command aliases, override {% include api.html pkg="core"
-class="clikt-command" fun="aliases" %} in your command.
-This function is
-called once at the start of parsing, and returns a map of aliases to the tokens that they alias to.
+To implement command aliases, override [`CliktCommand.aliases`](api/clikt/com.github.ajalt.clikt.core/-clikt-command/aliases.html) in your command.
+This function is called once at the start of parsing, and returns a map of aliases to the tokens that they alias to.